spier/plastic-api/README.md

 See a sample deployment at https://plastic-api.herokuapp.com

-Deploying is the usual piece of case [with heroku](https://devcenter.heroku.com/articles/git).
+Deploying to heroku is explained at https://devcenter.heroku.com/articles/git.

 Create the app